 2) Will I Learn How To Throw Punches And Kicks While Training?

 No. BJJ is a strictly grappling-based martial art.
-Strikes are not part of most training curriculums.
+Strikes are not part of most training curriculum.
 There are combat Jiu-Jitsu schools that allow open-handed strikes, but those are the exceptions, not the norm.
 While many view the lack of strikes in BJJ’s curriculum as a major weakness, it’s also one of the reasons why it’s such an effective fighting style.

 3) What Do I Need To Get Started?